oleksandrsirenko/mechanisms-of-action-moa-prediction/README.md

     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project ├── data
-    │   ├── samples        <- Examples for tests and familiarization with the dataset structure │   ├── processed      <- The final, canonical data sets for modeling │   └── raw            <- The original, immutable data dump │
+    │   ├── processed      <- The final, canonical data sets for modeling │   └── raw            <- The original, immutable data dump │